SJSU-CADRE-CLASSES/SJSU_ART_175_F18/FinalProposal/XiaoWuYiLiuFinalProposal.md

 For the final project we are going to expand idea on the node.js project.
-Our goal is to run the node.js on AWZ and create a new program that shares data between two port.
+Our goal is to run the node.js on Amazon Web Server and create a new program that shares data between two port.
 The program not decided yet, but probably something created with p5.js or processing.